alextanhongpin/clean-architecture-learn/layer.md

 The outer layer implements policies of the inner layer implements rules.

 As we go further in, the concerns switches mainly to persistence.

+## Why layers fails

+Layer are just human concerns.

+Layers are not independent. each layer usually calls another layer forming a gradient.
+That is why there can be overlap in responsibilities.

+Splitting code into layers is just shifting code. if we think about it, the overall logic does not change.